 The present study focuses on tourism in Vatnajökull National Park (VNP) and adjacent communities.
-VNP is Iceland’s newest national park, established in 2008, and the second largest national park in Europe.
-The park surface area is 13,952 km2, of which 8,000 km2 make up the Vatnajökull glacier, and covers almost 14% of the entire surface of Iceland (figure 2).
-Furthermore, the park stretches into eight different municipalities, all of which have planning authority within the park (VNP, 2016).
-The area was selected for this study as it is a NP community that has long faced a migration of residents to more densely populated areas.
-During the past decade, tourism has increased and is now seen as an effective catalyst for cultural, economic and social re-development of the municipalities surrounding VNP.
+VNP was established in 2008, and is the second largest national park in Europe.
+The park surface area is 13,952 km2, of which 8,000 km2 make up the Vatnajökull glacier, and covers almost 14% of the entire surface of Iceland (figure 1).
+The park stretches into eight different municipalities, all of which have planning authority within the park (Vatnajökull National Park, 2016).
+The area was selected for this study as it is a NP community that has long faced a migration of residents to the country’s capital area.
+During the past decade, tourism has gradually increased and is now seen as an effective catalyst for cultural, economic and social re-development of the municipalities surrounding VNP.
 With tourists, tourist hosts and guides as ‘new users’ of the area, it is more important than ever to empower local knowledge of this dynamic environment.

-Figure 3: The area of Vatnajökull National Park.
-Source:
+Figure 1: The area of Vatnajökull National Park in Iceland, and division into its northern, western, southern and eastern territories.
+Source: Vatnajökull national park.

 The study area is characterized by a unique variety of landscape features, created by the combined forces of glacial ice, rivers, as well as volcanic and associated geothermal activity.
 Additionally, the thousand-year history of human life and culture at the foot of the glacier is unparalleled.
-The communities adjacent to the glacier are rich in knowledge about co-living with natural disasters, volcanic eruptions, ash fall, glacier movements and glacial outbursts (i.e. floods caused by glacial melting due to volcanic activity under the glacier) which have many times destroyed vegetated land but also enriched the area with ecosystem services (VNP, 2016).
+The communities adjacent to the glacier are rich in knowledge about co-habiting with natural disasters, volcanic eruptions and associated ash fall, glacier movements and glacial outbursts (i.e. floods caused by glacial melting due to volcanic activity under the glacier) which have many times destroyed vegetated land but also enriched the area with ecosystem services (Vatnajökull National Park, 2016).
 However, this heritage is still relevant to people’s livelihoods in the area and also to the many who travel through the area.
-The park encompasses many of Iceland’s most popular tourist destinations.
-The rate of visitor increase is exponential and in line with the overall increase of visitors to Iceland (Guðmundsson, 2015; The Icelandic Tourist Board, 2016a) (figure 3).
+The park and adjacent communities encompass many of Iceland’s most popular tourist destinations.
+The rate of visitor increase to VNP is exponential and in line with the overall increase of visitors to Iceland (Guðmundsson, 2016; The Icelandic Tourist Board, 2017a) (figure 2).
 The presumption in this study is that tourism will continue to grow.
 Tourism as a new development path in this area has led to a change in land use.
 The glaciers and lagoons which were of no interest in previous forms of land use are now considered valuable.
 This has resulted in ownership debates between municipalities, national park authorities and private landowners.
-On top of this is an ongoing debate between stakeholders of nature conservation and stakeholders of hydroelectric power plants and heavy industries (Sæþórsdóttir & Saarinen, 2016).
+Paralell to this is an ongoing debate between stakeholders of nature conservation and stakeholders of hydroelectric power plants and heavy industries (Sæþórsdóttir & Saarinen, 2016).
 VNP, therefore, is a complex system of economic activities, environmental management, social change and political structures typical for the northern periphery.

-Figure 2: Number of tourist arrivals to Iceland and to Vatnajökull National Park, 2005 – 2014
+Figure 2: Number of tourist arrivals to Iceland and to Vatnajökull National Park, 2005 – 2015

+METHODS

+Data collection